liclac/liclac.eu/content/bee-movie.md

 More than we realized.
 To us, to everyone.

-That's why l want to get bees
+That's why I want to get bees
 back to working together.

 That's the bee way!